background

 • Establishing access controls and asset management

-• Creating incident response and business continuity management plans
+• Creating incident response and business continuity plans

 • Training staff